Shawnee: Tribal involvement in the War of 1812

 The New Madrid earthquake was interpreted by the Muscogee as a reason to support the Shawnee resistance.

 The Muscogee who joined Tecumseh's confederation were known as the Red Sticks.
-They were the more conservative and traditional part of the people, as their communities in the Upper Towns were more isolated from European-American settlements.
-They did not want to assimilate.
-The Red Sticks rose in resisting the Lower Creek, and the bands became involved in civil war, known as the Creek War.
-This became part of the War of 1812 when open conflict broke out between American soldiers and the Red Sticks of the Creek.
+They represented the more conservative and traditional segment of Muscogee society, as their communities in the Upper Towns were more geographically isolated from European-American settlements.
+They resisted cultural assimilation.
+Conflict developed between the Red Sticks and the Lower Creek, and their divisions escalated into a civil war known as the Creek War.
+This conflict became part of the broader War of 1812 when open fighting broke out between American forces and the Red Stick faction of the Creek.